-- build() - generates the settings data so that it can be associated to the Reporting execution.
+- build() - activates the builder to configure the Reporting execution.

 When using Continuous Integration tools to automatically generate and run your tests, for example when performing regression testing, the CI tool will associate a Job Name and Job Number with each run of the process.
+In addition, you may have different versions of the tests defined in different branches of the repository.
 Import these identifiers into your tests and tag the tests to associate the Single Test Reports to these CI Jobs.
 Learn how to import the job identifiers for different CI Tools here.
 Then view the Test summary reports in the CI Dashboard.

 Within each test, it is possible to group the different executed commands into logical steps.
 Each step can be identified by a step name, and the step name will be displayed in the test report together with any data and artifact (for example, a screenshot or video) associated with the commands executed by the step.
 Identifying the steps is part of the ReportiumClient stepStart() method and attaching a result for the step is part of the stepEnd() method.